aimms/function-reference/elementary-computational-operations/unit-functions/convertunit.rst

 .. seealso::

-    - Unit expressions and conventions are discussed in full detail in :doc:`advanced-language-components/units-of-measurement/index` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.
+    - Unit expressions and conventions are discussed in full detail in :doc:`advanced-language-components/units-of-measurement/index` of the Language Reference.